cpat-blog-team/blog-client/README.md

 ## Prerequisites
   This App is the front end for the cpat-blog-bff found here https://github.com/cpat-blog-team/cpat-blog-bff/.
-  Before starting the Getting Started for the blog-client found here.
-Make sure you have completed the Getting Started section for the bff and have the bff running in a separate terminal on your computer.
+  Before starting this Getting Started.
+Make sure you have completed the "Getting Started / Installation Instructions" and "Start dev server" sections of the bff and have the bff running in a separate terminal on your computer.

 ## Getting Started